zeiss-microscopy/OAD/ZEN-API/README.md

 - _monitoring APIs_ are methods that do not have side effects, i.e. do not change the state of the system and thus must not create conflicts when executed at any time.
 For example, reading a hardware parameter or some other state would be a monitoring method.
 Access to those is considered uncritical and will not be limited (in addition to authentication).

-When defining APIs, monitoring API methods need to be marked as such with the `[MonitoringApiMethod]` attribute.

 - _controlling APIs_ are all other methods that may cause conflicts or errors when executed randomly or in an unexpected sequence, for example moving hardware.
-When defining APIs, controlling API methods do not need to be marked as such as this is the default (since _monitoring_ should be well considered).

-:point_right: There will be cases that may not clearly map to one of those categories.

 ### API Mode